joelrodriguezguzman/customerdemo/README.md

 ### CI/CD
 Design and document a CI/CD pipeline for your application.
 Put this documentation in your repository in a location appropriate for you.
 Be sure to call out any manual or automated gates in your process.

+CI/CD Pipeline Steps
+Checkout Code:
+Retrieves the latest code from the repository.
+Set Up JDK:
+Configures the Java Development Kit (JDK) for the build environment.
+Run Linting: (NOTE left out and shown for demo purposes for this app due to time constraint) Executes Checkstyle to ensure the code adheres to coding standards.
+Build Application:
+Uses Maven to compile the code and package the application.
+Run Tests:
+Executes unit tests to verify the functionality of the application.
+Initialize CodeQL:
+Sets up CodeQL for static code analysis.
+Perform CodeQL Analysis:
+Analyzes the code for security vulnerabilities and code quality issues.
+Run Secret Detection:
+Scans the code for any hardcoded secrets or sensitive information.
+Build Docker Image:
+Creates a Docker image of the application.
+Scan Docker Image:
+Uses Trivy to scan the Docker image for vulnerabilities.